ptr2sobi/Pricenow-ML-Pipeline/README.md

   - **Preprocessor.py**: This script contains a Preprocessor class that is responsible for preprocessing operations on the dataset.

  - **PipelineExecuter.py**: This script contains a PipelineExecuter class that executes the pipeline.
-It makes use of the all the classes  to perform orchestrate pipeline steps like data loading, preprocessing, feature engineering, model training, testing, and evaluation.
+It makes use of the all the classes  to orchestrate pipeline steps like data loading, preprocessing, feature engineering, model training, testing, and evaluation.

   - **main.py**: This is the main script that is used to run the project.
 It uses the PipelineExecuter class to execute the pipeline.